ampproject/amp.dev/content/docs/guides/amp_story_best_practices.md

 ### Specify `<source>` vs `src`

 When specifying the source for an [amp-video](/docs/reference/components/amp-video.html), use `<source>` child elements instead of the `src` attribute.
-By using the `<source>` element, you can specify the video type, and later on add more video sources.
+By using the `<source>` element, you can specify the video type, as well as add more video sources.
 In the `<source>` element, specify the MIME type via the `"type"` attribute.
 For HLS videos, you must specify one of the following MIME types: `application/x-mpegurl` or `application/vnd.apple.mpegurl`.
 For all other videos, specify the `video/` MIME prefix and the video format (e.g., "`video/mp4`").

 *Example: Specifying multiple source files*